avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:
+May 18th, 2020: I have not received the raspberry pi yet.
+I have been going over the code given to me by Dr. Ghassemi.

 May 16th, 2020: I received the first amazon package - the keyboard and mouse.
 The raspberry pi and camera was due to arrive, but appears to have been delayed.

 May 15th, 2020: I received the email from Dr. Ayres, and submitted the proposal to the D2L Dropbox as instructed.